dash4k/tugas-akhir-alpro-1/DOCUMENTATION.md

 <p align="right">(<a href="#table-content">back to table of content</a>)</p>
 </br>

-<a name="contact-h-struct"></a>
+<a name="contact-h-`struct`"></a>
 #### Contact Struct
 ![code2](https://github.com/dash4k/tugas-akhir-alpro-1/assets/133938416/9459bf3e-5029-40ab-a1db-cc6bcbd5a35d)

-In this file, we also going to declare a struct called `Contact`, which is where we are going to temporarily store the value of user's inputted contact name, phone number, and email, before we store it later on in a different file.
-We use `string` type of variable inside this struct to store the value of the contact.
+In this file, we also going to declare a `struct` called `Contact`, which is where we are going to temporarily store the value of user's inputted contact name, phone number, and email, before we store it later on in a different file.
+We use `string` type of variable inside this `struct` to store the value of the contact.
 </br>
 <p align="right">(<a href="#table-content">back to table of content</a>)</p>
 </br>